The story behind the city-wide movement

 Since 2015, we have partnered with CPS Department of Social Science & Civic Engagement and have conducted hundreds of Parade To The Polls ™ , taking thousands of students at both colleges and high schools to go vote for the very first time.
 Our unique program was praised by Teaching Tolerance for our innovative civic engagement.
 At the beginning of each parade, we start out with a mini civics lesson, connecting the issues students care about to VOTING.
 One of our most memorable Parade To The Polls ™ took place at Hancock Highschool where students marched to the polls to take a stand against gun violence in remembrance of a classmate.

-Some schools get the marching bands behind students as they march to the nearest polling locations.
+Some schools get marching bands behind students as they march to the nearest polling locations.
 Other schools create voting chants on the buses.
-Either way, the turn up is real during parade to the polls as students and organizers celebrate the beginning of a beautiful voting tradition.
+Either way, the turn up is real during a parade to the polls as students and organizers celebrate the beginning of a beautiful voting tradition.
 Check out some footage Here!

 During Parade To The Polls ™ season leading up to #Election2016, a well known Chicago hip-hop artist by the name of “Chance The Rapper” thought our idea was cool!!
 In partnership with Chicago Votes, Social Works, Prime Fortune, and BYP100; Chance held a free concert in Grant Park then led 6,000 young people to go vote at the Board of Elections.
 The epic night just goes to show, no idea is too small.
 What started out as a spontaneous voting trip from a high school, turned into thousands of young people marching downtown.